JorgeChaparroS/jorgechaparros-portfolio/README.md

 Here you are going to find frontend, backend and fullstack projects.
 (Actually, only frontend projects are available LOL, but I promise to continue expanding my content, just give me some time)

-I hope you like it.
+I hope you like it!

 # Installation Steps:
 1. In your workspace, clone the repository with "git clone https://github.com/JorgeChaparroS/jorgechaparros-portfolio"